braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/comparing_campaigns.md

 ![Compare Button][1]

 This puts the campaign list in "Compare Mode" which allows you to select up to 10 campaigns to compare at once.
-Select campaigns to copmare by clicking the "+" icon next to each campaign name.
+Select campaigns to compare by clicking the "+" icon next to each campaign name.

 ![Add Buttons][2]